People Admit The Ways They've Gotten Back At A Bad Coworker

 “This wasn’t a prank planned by anyone where I used to work, just a nasty consequence of very bad policy.

 I used to work in a cubicle nightmare.
 This particular company had a nasty late/absentee policy.
 If you were late by even a minute three times every six months (even if you called in as a courtesy) you would be fired.
 If you were absent more than one day a month, even for being sick, you were fired.
 A doctor’s note didn’t have much effect.

 Basically, you could be fired for being sick and there was nothing anyone would do about it.

 That led to a lot of people being sick with the flu at work.
 I had days where I threw up in the garbage from stomach flu and still had to work.

 Well, this one day, a guy had a lot of coughing spells and was very sick, but due to the company policy, kept dragging himself to work every day anyway.
+Eventually, he got much worse.
+He ended up at the hospital, where he was diagnosed with tuberculosis.

 A company-wide storm ensued.
 Anyone within coughing distance had to be tested for this disease.
 About a half-dozen other employees tested positive and had to end up in the hospital themselves.

-The state health department came in and demanded a meeting with the employees.
 We had that meeting, all right.
 The state got to hear all about the bad late/absentee policy that encouraged infection and made everyone sicker.
 As a group, we all let the official know that if the company had a better policy, that one guy could have stayed home and made the chance of infecting everyone else less dangerous.

 I left the place around a month later to move to a new city.
 I have no idea if they changed the policy or what.
 I do know that the airflow in the place suddenly seemed to smell a lot fresher before I left for some reason.
-The air in that place was pretty stuffy before then.”

 8. Under No Circumstances Was I Going To Let A Boss Speak To Me That Way

 “One summer I worked as a Car Marshall as a temp, where cars would be inspected/fixed for three car manufacturers.

-Cars would turn up and we’d move them to the appropriate place.
-Pretty easy work.
+One morning, a car turned up and it didn’t show up on the system.
 It was a bit of an odd case.
 My co-worker had just driven off in another vehicle so I jumped in the car and followed him (but a little bit over the speed limit).
-The boss of the depo flagged me down and started to swear and shout at me, giving me a piece of his mind.

 Yes, I was in the wrong.
 However, under no circumstances will I accept a boss swearing and shouting at me.

-So I just responded, ‘Excuse me, Sir.
-Can you please speak to me like a human being?’
+Well, that line got me the sack but honestly, good riddance.
 As I walked away, the boss was puzzled and asked, ‘Where is this car going?’ to which I responded, ‘Well that was what I was trying to find out.’

 Oh, and I was a hard worker who never messed around with the cars, whereas the rest of the workforce was high all day and raced the cars around the depo.”